subquery/documentation/docs/subquery_network/token/token.md

 ![Add SQT to Wallet](/assets/img/network/kSQT_add_wallet.png)

+Find SQT on [CoinGecko](https://www.coingecko.com/en/coins/subquery-network) and [CoinMarketCap](https://coinmarketcap.com/currencies/subquery-network/).

 ## Where is SQT traded

 SQT is supported on [Bybit Exchange](https://www.bybit.com/).
 Bybit, known for its commitment to providing a secure and user-friendly trading experience, recognised the potential of SubQuery's innovative approach to decentralised data indexing and is eager to bring SQT to its platform.

-- Spot trade SQT/USDT on ByBit: [https://www.bybit.com/en/trade/spot/SQT/USDT](https://www.bybit.com/en/trade/spot/SQT/USDT)
+Spot trade SQT/USDT on ByBit at [https://www.bybit.com/en/trade/spot/SQT/USDT](https://www.bybit.com/en/trade/spot/SQT/USDT).

+SQT is supported on the [Crypto.com](https://crypto.com/price/subquery-network) App.
+Users can purchase SQT easily with USD, EUR, GBP, and 20+ fiat currencies, and spend it at over 80 million merchants globally using the Crypto.com Visa Card.

 SQT is on a number of DEX Pools however most liqudity is on Uniswap.
 Please ensure that you are trading the correct SQT token (see contract addresses above)